heayounchoi/AngleEye/README.md

 - Saved annotations will be used to crop images in Cropper.py.

 ## Cropper.py
-- This module will annotated boxes from images.
+- This module will crop annotated boxes from images.
 - It will increase the accuracy during the angle recognition process.

 ## AngleEye.ipynb